josenk/esxi-vm-create/README.md

 Requirements
 ------------

   You must enable ssh access on your ESXi server.
+Google 'how to enable ssh access on esxi' for instructions.
 The VMware VIX API tools are not required.

   It's HIGHLY RECOMMENDED to use password-less authentication by copying your ssh public keys to the ESXi host, otherwise your ESXi root password could be stored in clear-text in your home directory.

   Python and paramiko is a software requirement.

 ```
 yum -y install python python-paramiko
 ```